heavyvetal/jumpix/README.md

-# JumpPHP
+# Jumpix

-JumpPHP is a minimalistic PHP framework based on the **MVC** architecture.
+Jumpix is a minimalistic PHP framework based on the **MVC** architecture.
 It focuses on simplicity, flexibility, and convenient web application development.

 **Key Features**
 - Custom router for URL handling